tapichu/asm2d/README.rst

 Assembler for the 68112D microprocessor
 =======================================

 The 68112D is a clone of the 68HC11 microcontroller, with extra instructions to generate 2D graphics on a VGA display.

-The **asm2d** assembler turns the assembly code into an MIF file (Memory Initialization File) that can be used to initialize a memory block during compilation and/or simulation.
+The **asm2d** assembler turns assembly code into an MIF file (Memory Initialization File) that can be used to initialize a memory block during compilation and/or simulation.